Ismailhassan12/vatsa-docs/docs/sops/oejn/03-ground.md

 However, if an aircraft requesting pushback is not using the correct transponder code, they must be instructed to squawk the correct code before moving.

-Aircraft are issued pushback clearances by the GMC controlling the respective apron that the aircraft is parking at.
+Aircraft are issued pushback clearances by the SMC controlling the respective apron that the aircraft is parking at.

 The pushback direction is based primarily on aircraft location, runway configuration and the apron's flow direction.